 Infusion is a chemical process that uses botanicals (typically dried herbs, flowers or berries) that are volatile and release their active ingredients readily in water, oil, or alcohol.
 In this process, a liquid is typically boiled (or brought to another appropriate temperature) and poured over the herb.

-After the herb has been allowed to steep in the liquid for an appropriate period of time, it is removed (possibly by straining) leaving an infusion.
+After the herb steeps in the liquid for an appropriate period of time, it is removed (possibly by straining) leaving an infusion.

-The amount of time the herbs are left in the liquid depends on the kind of infusion.
+The amount of time the herbs remain the liquid depends on the kind of infusion.
 Infusion times can range from seconds (for some kinds of Chinese tea) to hours, days, or months (for liqueurs like Sloe Gin).

 - Calendula (flower)